-Make sure to have a basic set of combination wrenches.
+Make sure you have a basic set of combination wrenches.
 In addition to the standard sizes, invest in metric bolts and nuts.
 They’re used in a lot of modern equipment.
 A set of each will come in handy regularly.

 7. Emergency space blanket